All You Need To Know About Rehabilitation Counseling

 A rehabilitation counselor may not only work with a person's physical disabilities.
 They can also help a client cope with emotional challenges, such as trauma or other mental conditions that can have a negative effect on a person's everyday activities.
 For this reason, a rehabilitation counselor may also be known as a "rehabilitation psychologist."

-The rehabilitation counselor's job is normally to figure out what the client needs and determine the best ways to help that client.
-The counselor may set goals for the client and then work with the client to help them meet those goals or come as close to meeting them as possible.
+The rehabilitation counselor's job is normally to help the client address physical, mental, and social difficulties in order to achieve independent living.
+Rehabilitation counselors work with the client to help them meet those goals or come as close to meeting them as possible.

 Can anyone be a rehabilitation counselor?